sebag90/easymt/readme.md

-preprocessing tools is a collection from the moses project
+preprocessing tools is a collection from the moses project:  https://github.com/moses-smt/mosesdecoder
-dexml comes from the http://www.statmt.org/europarl/
+dexml comes from the europarl website:  http://www.statmt.org/europarl/